lcurry/integration-solutions/_posts/2025-12-02-Camel-Route-Templates.md

 ### Creating Routes from a Properties File

 I'll start with the end in mind.
 Lets imagine I've developed a Camel route to consume purchase orders from a directory using the Camel [file](https://camel.apache.org/components/latest/file-component.html) component.
 Using [split](https://camel.apache.org/components/latest/eips/split-eip.html) Camel will split those files into sub messages based on individual line-items.
 Those messages will then be written to a JMS message queue.
-Note such a route sounds fairly trivial but when you start implementing you will soon notice the code complexity can grow rather quickly.
+Note such a route sounds fairly trivial but once you start implementing, maybe you end up with more complexity than you originally anticipated.

 Let's say my route is wildly successful and my boss wants the pattern re-used in lots of places throughout the organization.
-When you've take the time to implement your route as a route template, someone can now create your route in a very straightforward way without code, rather by configuration.
+If you've take the time to implement your route as a route template, someone can now create your route in a very straightforward way without code, rather by configuration.
+This configuration-driven route creation is a byproduct of the awesomeness of Route templates.

-Such that the following Spring properties file is all you'll need to instantiate routes based on your route template.
+Such that the following Spring properties file is all you'll need to instantiate a route based on your route template.

 (TODO image file of properties)